riiiiiiiiiina0/raindrop-bear/docs/STORE.md

 ### Why you’ll love it

-- **Two‑way sync**: cloud ↔ local under a managed `Raindrop` folder
+- **One‑way sync**: mirrors cloud → local under a managed `Raindrop` folder
 - **Mirrors your structure**: groups become folders, collections become subfolders
 - **Auto‑sync every ~10 minutes**: or run a manual sync from the popup
 - **Unsorted handled**: items in Raindrop “Unsorted” go to a matching `Unsorted` folder
-- **Saved Projects**: save highlighted tabs or your whole window as a named project in Raindrop, then recover it later from the popup
+- **Saved Projects**: save highlighted tabs as a named project in Raindrop, then recover it later from the popup
+- **⏫ Live window sync**: keep a Raindrop project in sync with your current window’s tabs until you stop it
 - **Quiet by default**: optional notifications after each sync

 ### Simple setup